What is a Train-the-Trainer Outline?

 Part 4: Instructional Design Basics

 Why?
 This is actually an optional section if your train-the-trainer course is designed to teach others how to facilitate a curriculum that’s already been developed.
-But if your train-the-trainer audience is made up for people who are responsible for creating and delivering presentations, then instructional design basics is a must-have element.
+But if your train-the-trainer audience is made up of people who are responsible for creating and delivering presentations, then instructional design basics is a must-have element.

 Part 5: Practice with Feedback